-The Solution: A team of experts from Ayelstexw Consultants is working with Cheam Enterprises Inc. to implement a design plan that restores the landfill to a state which controls the water infiltration and prevents leachate.
+The Solution: A team of experts is working with Cheam Enterprises Inc. to implement a design plan that restores the landfill to a state which controls the water infiltration and prevents leachate.
 This involves accepting new non-hazardous fill material until the ground level reaches the appropriate slope and can be recapped.

 Soil Disposal information: For those looking to place soil at the landfill, it is conveniently located just off Highway 1 at Bridal Falls (1 hour east of Vancouver).